trezp/wine-list/README.md

 # The Wine Club

 Welcome to the Wine Club!
-My goal was to create an experience that would serve both the wine connoisseur with a good idea of what they're looking for and the newbie who needs help choosing the highest-quality wine at the most affordable price.
-This search seeks to anticipate what is most important to the wine buyer: What's the highest quality wine in my price range?
+My goal was to create an experience to serve both wine connoisseurs who know what they're look for and novices who may need help finding the highest quality wine at their price point.
+This demo seeks to anticipate what is most important to the wine buyer: What's the best wine I can get in my price range?
 What type of wine is it?
 Where is it from?
 What year is its vintage?

 This search experience offers the following features: